-All students are required to have an Academic Mentored Internship or a Directed Field Experience of at least 2 hours of credit, with the exception of those seeking the BBM degrees.
-A few degrees (BCM-Campus Ministry, and BCM-Church Planting) require 4 hours of internship credit.
-Students should consult with their academic advisors and view the appropriate degree check sheets to see how internship hours above and beyond the minimum are recorded.
-Additional internship credits are usually counted toward a student’s electives.
+Students should consult with their academic adviser or the Ministry Center Director and view the appropriate degree check sheets to see how internship hours beyond the minimum are recorded.
+Additional internship credits are usually counted toward a student's electives.
 However, in some cases they may replace required classes.

 Credit Information and Lengths of Internships